 - Can my insurance company cancel my auto policy?

 - What should I do if feel my insurance company has cancelled my policy unfairly?

-- What should I do if I don’t receive a satisfactory response about the unfair cancellation of my policy from the consumer affairs division?
+- What should I do if I do not receive a satisfactory response about the unfair cancellation of my policy from the consumer affairs division?

-- If I contact my insurance company to verify whether a loss is covered under my policy, can they record this as a claim, even if I don’t receive any money from the insurer?
+- If I contact my insurance company to verify whether my policy covers a loss, can they record this as a claim, even if I do not receive any money from the insurer?

 - What should I do if I have an accident with an uninsured motorist?

 - Will my insurance policy cover other people if they drive my car?

 - Why do I have to list all household members, even if they do not ever drive my car?